kengonakajima/js-parser/README.md

 ====
 Parse and convert JavaScript source into Ruby's executable S expression.

-It parses full node.js libst source (about 20kLOC) for about 30 seconds.
+It parses full node.js libst source (about 20kLOC) for about 30 seconds, jQuery(non-minified, 10KLOC) for about 0 seconds.

 Status
 ====